 - 1 Tbsp dried burdock root (or 3 Tbsp fresh, chopped)

 - 1 Tbsp dried dandelion root (or 3 Tbsps fresh, chopped) Note: if you choose to use roasted dandelion root, reduce the amount by half

-Simmer all ingredients except for chaga in 1/2 gallon of water for 2-4 hours.
-Then add chaga at the end, remove from heat and let steep (covered) for 20-30 minutes).
+Simmer all ingredients except the chaga in 1/2 gallon of water for 2-4 hours.
+Then, add chaga at the end, remove from heat and let steep (covered) for 20-30 minutes).
 Strain and add milk and/or honey if desired.

 By Christopher Hobbs, L.Ac.